MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562

 ## Changelog
+0.6.5
+- fixed tab button was not correctly working together with Jewelcrafting

 0.6.4
 - added copy-to-clipboard functionality for item/mod names
 - fixed a few items were not showing up in the search